An overview of two different excursions to Stingray City Grand Cayman, a fun trip to a shallow sandbar where you can see stingrays.

-On our first full day to the Cayman Islands, we headed out on a boat trip to Stingray City Grand Cayman, a sandbar that attracts stingrays into its waist-high waters.
+If you are considering a trip to Grand Cayman, you’ve probably heard about Stingray City Grand Cayman, a series of sandbars that attracts stingrays into its waist-high waters.
 While admission to Stingray City is completely free, you will need a way to get there.
 Visitors arrive from a variety of different ways – tour boats, private boats, and jet skis.
 We’ve been twice – on a press trip to Grand Cayman we took a tour boat from Captain Melvin’s, which is located right across the street from the Westin (where we stayed), and on our Jetblue Getaway trip, we booked an excursion at the Westin Grand Cayman.

 Stingray City Grand Cayman